 And you’ll be pleased to know that people who drink a glass of red wine a day are less likely to develop dementia, especially Alzheimer's, according to a study conducted at the Central Institute of Mental Health in Mannheim, Germany.

-Working as an agency nurse can often be a physically demanding job, nurses can often walk miles whilst on shifts and often have to physically move patients and this can take a toll on energy levels at the end of longs shifts.
+Working as an agency nurse can often be a physically demanding job, nurses can often walk miles whilst on shifts and often have to physically move patients and this can take a toll on energy levels at the end of long nursing shifts.
 But Exercise is one of the best ways to reduce stress, fact.

 The endorphins that are released during exercise are stress-fighting hormones so more often than not you’ll walk away from a workout feeling pumped, positive and with a real sense of self-accomplishment.